Automated Lay Language Summarization of Biomedical Scientific Reviews: Dataset Description

 \subsection{Dataset construction}

 We extracted 7,805 abstracts (\textit{source}), paired with their plain language versions (\textit{target}) from CDSR reviews available up to March 29, 2020.
 The original data is downloadable via the official API \footnote{\url{https://www.cochranelibrary.com/cdsr/reviews}}.
 We only retained examples with source length between 300 to 1,000 words, and target length between 100 to 700 words.
 This resulted in a set of 5,195 source-target pairs which constitutes our training set, a further 500 abstract pairs as the validation set, and 1000 more as the test set.
-We will release our scripts for downloading and preprocessing the data upon acceptance.